Pat’s Guide to the Buildings, Architecture and History in Glasgow’s West End

 City of Architecture

 It was a great and well deserved honour for Glasgow when it received the award of City of Architecture in the UK in 1999 – the city certainly has its fair share of great buildings.
 On the Web site we have highlighted some of the most historically interesting buildings in the West End.
-However, with the construction of the new Homeopathic Hospital next to Hyndland Station in the grounds of Gartnavel Hospital we have something new to shout about and many further developments and at the start of the Millennium there are many further developments under way.
+However, with the construction of the new Homeopathic Hospital next to Hyndland Station in the grounds of Gartnavel Hospital there was something new to shout about and at the start of the Millennium there are many further developments got under way.

-The new hospital opened in 1999 – it was designed by Maclachlan Monaghan Architects, who were selected for the job after winning a national competition.
-The aim was to create a building in keeping with homeopathic idealogy linking harmony with healing.
+The hospital opened in 1999 – it was designed by Maclachlan Monaghan Architects, who were selected for the job after winning a national competition.
+The aim was to create a building in keeping with homeopathic ideology linking harmony with healing.

 The architects have achieved a look which is both contemporary and welcoming with lots of light and space.
 Inside the colours are soft and clear and Jane Kelly the artist has worked closely with the architects to create a very attractive interior with lots of natural materials, comfortable seating and beautiful plants.
 The final landscaping phase is now underway.